VyZX: Formal Verification of a Graphical Quantum Language: Introduction

 \section{Introduction}

 How do we formally verify a graphical language?
-Of special interest are graphical languages which follow the principle that \emph{only connectivity matters}~\cite{coecke2017picturing}: We care about the connections in a graph, not the position of any given node. \Cref{fig:cnot} shows a simple graphical program, in which the green and red nodes represent processes that are each connected to one input, one output, and each other.
-Hence, we can connect the green and red nodes vertically without being concerned about their left-to-right ordering in the graph.
-When giving a \emph{semantic} to a graph, we often have to first fix an ordering.
-In this paper, we will focus on the \zxcalc, a lightweight language for quantum computing, in which nodes correspond to matrix multiplication.
-For example, to translate \Cref{fig:cnot} into matrix products, we will need to choose whether the green or red node comes first, even though the full program's semantics will be the same regardless of our choice.
-The standard approach here is to slide the nodes in the diagram slightly, so that any two connected nodes always have an ordering.
-We see one of the two ways of repositioning the red and green nodes in \Cref{fig:cnot-slide}.
+Formal verification involves giving rigid semantics to syntactic objects, while graphical languages represent computations as graphs, allowing us to easily visualize processes.
+Of special interest are graphical languages that follow the principle that \emph{only connectivity matters}~\cite{coecke2017picturing}: We care about the connections in a graph, not the position of any given node. \Cref{fig:cnot} shows a simple graphical program, in which the green and red nodes\footnote{We use the accessible shades of green and red from \href{https://zxcalculus.com/accessibility.html}{zxcalculus.com/accessibility.html} for this paper.} represent processes that are each connected to one input, one output, and each other.

+In this example, we can connect the green and red nodes vertically without worrying about their left-to-right ordering in the graph.
+However, when giving \emph{semantics} to a graph, we first have to fix an ordering corresponding to the flow of data in the program.
+In this paper, we will focus on the \zxcalc, a lightweight language for quantum computing, in which nodes correspond to matrices and their connections correspond to matrix multiplication.
+To translate \Cref{fig:cnot} into matrix products, we will need to choose whether the green (top) or red (bottom) node comes first, even though the full program's semantics will be the same regardless of our choice.
+The standard approach here is to reposition the nodes in the diagram slightly, so that any two connected nodes have a left-to-right ordering.
+We see one of the two ways of ordering the green and red nodes in \Cref{fig:cnot-slide}.

-Unfortunately, while decomposing a \zxdiag into a series of composed boxes allow us to give it semantics, it complicates reasoning about the diagram.
-If we now wish to shift the green node past the red one, we will need to prove that this is semantics preserving.
+Unfortunately, while decomposing a \zxdiag into an ordered composition of nodes allows us to give it semantics, it complicates reasoning about the diagram.
+If we now wish to shift the green node past the red one, we will need to prove that this is semantics-preserving.
 De facto, we are dealing with a far more rigid structure than the graphical diagram we first saw, and manipulating it in the expected ways will prove difficult.